zilti/RSSExpansion/RSSExpansion/readme.txt

     • KillAshley for adding the asteroid 101955 Bennu.
     • MrHappyFace for KopernicusExpansion, originally used by RSSExpanded for animated gas giant clouds and comet trails.
     • regex for repackaging the mod to be compatible with Module Manager.

+License:

+RSSExpansion is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 (CC-BY-NC-SA 4.0) license.

+You should have received a copy of the license along with this work.
+If not, visit the official Creative Commons web page: https://creativecommons.org/licenses/by-nc-sa/4.0

+Note that the above license does not cover mod packs.
+Redistributing this work via a mod pack is not allowed.